 Ignore Tempting Deals

 Holiday shopping might seem like it’s all about getting deals, but some of those deals might not be such a bargain after all—especially if you end up paying interest or fees on them later.
 If you’re offered a deal on a store credit card, for example, weigh its value carefully.
 Will you be able to pay off the balance before interest is added?
-Keep in mind that opening a bunch of store credit cards during the holiday season will have a negative impact on your credit score, too.
+Keep in mind that opening a bunch of store credit cards during the holiday season could have a negative impact on your credit score, too.

 Make a Pact